When you’re looking for a mortgage loan, credit union vs. bank is a key question. Each option comes with pros and cons.

 The Takeaway

-Credit union vs. bank mortgage?
+Thinking about a credit union mortgage vs. a bank mortgage?
 Each has its upsides and potential downsides.
-Borrowers looking for a home mortgage loan can explore the pros and cons to make the right choice for their specific situation.
+If you’re a borrower looking for a home mortgage loan, explore the pros and cons to make the right choice for your specific situation.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.